LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Discussion and Future work

-1. Firstly, our method cannot perform grasping on very soft objects, such as various types of meat.
+1. First of all, our method cannot grasp very soft objects, such as various types of meat.
 Due to the much lower stiffness of these objects compared to the GelSight sensor elastomer, the tactile feedback is very subtle and even difficult for human eyes to recognize.
 To grasp such soft objects, it may be necessary to design new grippers that are more suitable for soft objects and develop sensing and control algorithms that are compatible with new grippers to solve this problem at the system level.

-2. Secondly, our algorithm applies to grasping objects with different physical properties, but does not involve specific manipulation operations.
+2. Second, our algorithm applies to grasping objects with different physical properties, but does not involve specific manipulation operations.
 In the future, we can explore how to perform complex manipulation tasks on objects with different physical properties based on tactile feedback.

-3. In addition, our work only utilizes tactile feedback as the input to the network.
-However, for more complex manipulation tasks, combining both visual and tactile feedback can provide richer information.
-In such cases, linear differentiable MPC layer may not have sufficient ability to represent task objectives.
-To design algorithms that can generalize to various manipulation tasks, incorporating nonlinear optimization layers with both visual and tactile input could be a potential research direction.
+3. In addition, our work only utilizes tactile feedback as input to the network.
+However, for more complex manipulation tasks, combining visual and tactile feedback can provide richer information.
+In such cases, the linear differentiable MPC layer may not have sufficient ability to represent task objectives.
+To design algorithms that can generalize to various manipulation tasks, incorporating nonlinear optimization layers with visual and tactile input could be a potential research direction.

 4. {Vision-based tactile sensors, like GelSight, provide high-dimensional tactile feedback.
 This high-dimensional feedback contains a wealth of contact information.
-However, processing such high-dimensional data can challenge the framerate of the entire learning-based control loop, potentially limiting its performance in certain tasks.
+However, processing such high-dimensional data can challenge the frame rate of the entire learning-based control loop, potentially limiting its performance in certain tasks.
 Tactile sensors based on electrical signals, known for their good sensitivity and wide bandwidth, offer significant advantages.
-Exploring learning-based reactive grasping combining tactile sensors based on electrical signals and vision is a promising direction.}
+Exploring learning-based reactive grasping that combines tactile sensors based on electrical signals and vision is a promising direction.}